SoftVarE-Group/d-dnnf-reasoner/README.md

 # ddnnife a d-dnnf-reasoner

-ddnnife takes a smooth d-DNNF as input following the [standard format specified by c2d](http://reasoning.cs.ucla.edu/c2d/) or a d-DNNF conforming the [d4 standard](https://github.com/crillab/d4), which is an extension of the c2d standard.
+ddnnife takes a smooth d-DNNF as an input following the [standard format specified by c2d](http://reasoning.cs.ucla.edu/c2d/) or a d-DNNF conforming to the [d4 standard](https://github.com/crillab/d4)(https://github.com/crillab/d4), which is an extension of the c2d standard.
 After parsing and storing the d-DNNF, ddnnife can be used to compute the cardinality of single features, all features, or partial configurations.
-Additionally, via the stream API, ddnnife is able to compute SAT queries, core/dead features, atomic sets, enumerate complete valid configurations, and produce uniform random samples.
+Additionally, via the stream API, ddnnife can compute SAT queries, core/dead features, atomic sets, enumerate complete valid configurations, and produce uniform random samples.

 # Table of contents
 1. [Building ](#building)